 The methods you were told to use just don’t work.
 In fact, you might even be a language-learning genius and not know it yet, who knows?

-If you found this article helpful, please copy and paste the HTML below into your web page.
+If you found this article helpful, please copy and paste the link below into Facebook.